kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### Devastated parents

-- At Knowhere I ask to borrow a paper shredder.
-- I destroy stacks of my financial paperwork as I'm very concerned about my Coinbase account and believe I could be robbed in any manner.
-- At lunchtime, I set off to practice the piano at the conservatory.
-- On the way, I take a detour to the Carmelite church on the Carrer Loreto.
+- Returning to work, I decide to take a detour to the Carmelite church on the Carrer Loreto to light a candle for myself.

 ![Church](../../../content/images/church-narcis.jpg)

 - A middle-aged couple is praying together at the front of the church; they are crying softly.
-- They carry a picture of a young girl; a daughter they lost to the sex-slave industry, maybe?
+- They carry a picture of a young girl; a daughter they lost to the porn-gangs.

 ![Devastated parents](../../../content/images/devastated-parents-2.png)